 Used to describe some highly vascular tumours which contain foci of ha...

-Salt and pepper sign of the calvaria refers to multiple tiny hyperlucent areas in the skull vault caused by resorption of trabecular bone in hyperparathyroidism.
+Salt and pepper sign or pepperpot skull of the calvarium refers to multiple tiny well-defined lucencies in the skull vault caused by resorption of trabecular bone in hyperparathyroidism.

-There is loss of definition between the inner and outer tables of the skull and a ground-glass appearance as well as spotty deossific...
+There is a loss of definition between the inner and outer tables of the skull and a ground-glass appearance ...

 Conveniently the Salter-Harris types can be remembered by the mnemonic SALTR.

-Useful mnemonics for remembering the Salter-Harris classification system is:
+Useful mnemonics for remembering the Salter-Harris classification system are:

 S: slipped (type I)